uwhackweek/jupyterbook-template/book/CoC.md

 # Event Code of Conduct

 Guidelines to ensure we offer a hospitable and inclusive event and a list of resources for reporting violations.
-Although the content is similar, this event Code of Conduct should not be confused with the [Contributor Covenant Code of Conduct](../CODE_OF_CONDUCT) governing contributions to this JupyterBook.
+Although the content is similar, this event Code of Conduct should not be confused with the {{ '[Contributor Covenant Code of Conduct]({url}/{repo}/blob/main/CODE_OF_CONDUCT.md)'.format(url=github_org_url, repo=book_repo) }}  governing contributions to this JupyterBook.

 ---